tgvashworth/intro-to-flight/app/content/components-3.md

 ```

 - Attributes with a default value of `null` *must* be set when the Component is attached.
-- Attributes are immutable.
-In debug mode Flight will raise errors if you try to set them after `attachTo` has been called.
 - There's another API for this, `defaultAttrs`, that is deprecated.
+Included because you'll see it around.